crypto-willie/PATIML/README.md

 # PATIML  -

 ##### I suggest using "Main Backup File.
-NT88K"  I think there something to it w/ AC4 AC4+ way Conner has it setup!
+NT88K"  I think there something to it w/ AC4, AC4+, etc etc way Conner has it setup!
 My model using this strategy w/out his indicators does not work as good!

 1)  SIERRALINK VPS user delete everthing in Documents/NinjaTrader 8/db/
 2)  Download Historical Data